Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: Assessment of Accuracy

-\paragraph{Data generated with slowly-varying parameters and normal errors.} Concerning the the MSBSS model, for each of the $50$ simulation, the model order $p_j$ for the different scales as well as the number of scales $J$ to be taken in the model are selected by comparing the free-energy quantities as described in Section \ref{The Variational Bayesian State Space Multiscale Model}.
+\paragraph{Data generated with slowly-varying parameters and normal errors} Concerning the MSBSS model, for each of the $50$ simulation, the model order $p_j$ for the different scales as well as the number of scales $J$ to be taken in the model are selected as described in Section \ref{The Variational Bayesian State Space Multiscale Model}.
 The maximum number of scale was set at $4$ and the maximal model order per scale at $5$.
-In multiple trial scenarios, the number of scales as well as the model order selection procedure was carried on one single trial only for computational simplicity.
+In multiple trial scenarios, the number of scales as well as the model order selection procedure was carried on one single trial only (for computational simplicity).
 Estimation procedure is always conditioned on the same number of time points, allowing us to compare the models.
-The MSBSS model is then estimated and the detection capability of the Granger causality is calculated.
 The Granger-causality detection capability of a method is quantified by the true negative rate (TNR) and the true positive rate (TPR).
 For each time, TNR is the percentage of the $50$ simulations for which the $95$\% HPD region defined in Section \ref{Bayesian Granger-Causality statistic} contains the causal statistic when it must actually contain it, and TPR is the percentage of the $50$ simulations for which the $95$\% HPD region does not contain the causal statistic when it should not.
-The significance assessment is based on the $\chi^2$ threshold as explained in Section \ref{Granger causality detection}.
 Secondly, the BSS model is estimated with the true model order (oracle order) and the relative TNR and TPR are computed for that model.
 Finally, for the BSS model, the model order $p$ is selected with the free-energy criterion as described in Section \ref{The Variational Evidence Lower Bound} and the model is estimated based on this selected order $p$.
 The relative TNR and TPR are calculated.

-The causality detection ability for the BSS model with estimated model order is not shown in the results, because the model order was selected correctly for each simulation.
-The results are thus the same as those for the BSS model with oracle order.
+The causality detection ability for the BSS model with estimated model order is not shown in the results, because the model order was selected correctly by the free-energy criterion for each simulation (the causality detection ability is thus exactly the same as this for the BSS model with oracle order).